-- factors referenced herein under the section captioned "Risk Factors;" - factors referenced in our most recent Annual Report on Form 10-K including those set forth under the sections captioned "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and "Business;" - national and local business, real estate and other market conditions;
+- factors referenced herein under the section captioned "Risk Factors;" - factors referenced in our most recent Annual Report on Form 10-K including those set forth under the sections captioned "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and "Business;" - U.S. (both national and local) and European (in particular Germany) economic, business, real estate, and other market conditions; - the competitive environment in which we operate; - the execution of our business plan; - financing risks; - acquisition and development risks; - potential environmental contingencies and other liabilities; - other factors affecting the real estate industry generally or the healthcare real estate industry in particular; - our ability to maintain our status as a real estate investment trust, or REIT for U.S. federal and state income tax purposes; - our ability to attract and retain qualified personnel; - changes in foreign currency exchange rates;

-- the competitive environment in which we operate; - the execution of our business plan; - financing risks; - acquisition and development risks; - potential environmental contingencies and other liabilities; - other factors affecting the real estate industry generally or the healthcare real estate industry in particular; - our ability to maintain our status as a REIT for federal and state income tax purposes; - our ability to attract and retain qualified personnel; - · federal and state healthcare and other regulatory requirements; and - · national and local economic conditions, which may have a negative effect on the following, among other things: - the financial condition of our tenants, our lenders, and institutions that hold our cash balances, which may expose us to increased risks of default by these parties; - our ability to obtain equity or debt financing on attractive terms or at all, which may adversely impact our ability to pursue acquisition and development opportunities and refinance existing debt and our future interest expense; and - the value of our real estate assets, which may limit our ability to dispose of assets at attractive prices or obtain or maintain debt financing secured by our properties or on an unsecured basis.
+- · U.S. (both federal and state) and European (in particular Germany) healthcare and other regulatory requirements; and - U.S. national and local economic conditions, as well as conditions in Europe and any other foreign jurisdictions where we own or will own healthcare facilities, which may have a negative effect on the following, among other things: - the financial condition of our tenants, our lenders, counterparties to our interest rate swaps and other hedged transactions and institutions that hold our cash balances, which may expose us to increased risks of default by these parties; - our ability to obtain equity or debt financing on attractive terms or at all, which may adversely impact our ability to pursue acquisition and development opportunities and refinance existing debt and our future interest expense; and - the value of our real estate assets, which may limit our ability to dispose of assets at attractive prices or obtain or maintain debt financing secured by our properties or on an unsecured basis.